What is the enrolment fee?

 What time are the live calls?

-The live Q&A calls/webinars are usually held every Thursday, Friday or Saturday at either 10/11am or 10/11pm Sydney, NSW, Australia.
+The live Q&A calls/webinars are usually held every Friday at either 10am or 9/10pm Sydney, NSW, Australia.
 (See here for time zone conversion).
 Every attempt is made to vary the time each week to cater for all global time zones.